smartcloudsol/gatey/readme.txt

   - Profile editing and password reset features
   - Secure API access with JWT or AWS IAM Signature authorization
   - Role-based access control
+  - Fully translatable Authenticator screens — 22 built-in languages plus a custom-JSON option for overriding any string or adding new languages

 You can find the plugin’s continuously expanding, detailed documentation at: